-Education Administrator – Administrators direct and coordinate activities for teachers, other administrators, and support staff at schools, public agencies, and higher education institutions.
-In 2014, the median annual wage for education administrators in colleges, universities, and professional schools was $88,390,‡ while the median annual wage for education administrators in elementary and secondary schools was $89,540.§
+- Education Administrator – Administrators direct and coordinate activities of teachers, administrators, and support staff at schools, public agencies, and institutions.
+The median annual wage for education administrators in colleges, universities, and professional schools was $96,400 in May 2019.3

-University Professor – In addition to teaching, professors conduct research and publish scholarly articles or books, design their own curriculum for the classroom, and consult and advise students individually.
-In 2012, university professors earned a median annual wage of $68,970.**
+- University Professor – In addition to teaching, professors conduct research and publish scholarly articles or books, design their own curriculum for the classroom, and consult and advise students individually.
+University professors earned a median annual wage of $79,540 in May 2019.4

-Instructional Coordinator – Through a blend of learning and organizational theory, educators can develop expertise in the latest research and best practices in curriculum design, professional development, and program assessment.
+- Curriculum Instructional Specialist – Through a blend of learning and organizational theory, educators can develop expertise in the latest research and best practices in curriculum design, professional development, and program assessment.
 Instructional coordinators help improve learning outcomes for students from the district level up to the federal level as well as for employees in corporate training programs.
-In 2012, instructional coordinators earned a median annual wage of $60,050. ††
+In May 2019, curriculum specialists earned a median annual wage of $73,910.
+5

 Walden University’s Online EdD Program

-Walden University’s Doctor of Education program offers ten specializations to help you meet your personal and professional goals.
-Each specialization delivers a highly focused learning experience for teachers, principals, superintendents, higher education administrators, curriculum specialists, and other professionals who are required to demonstrate strong, evidence-based decision making:
+Walden University’s Doctor of Education program offers 10 specializations to help you meet your personal and professional goals.
+Each specialization delivers a highly focused learning experience for teachers, principals, superintendents, higher education administrators, curriculum specialists, and other professionals who are required to demonstrate strong, evidence-based decision-making:

-Higher Education and Adult Learning – This specialization prepares you with the high-level skills needed to design, develop, and lead successful adult learning programs in higher education venues, corporations, and workforce development settings.
-Adult learning programs can become catalysts for positive change across workplaces and institutions.
+- Higher Education and Adult Learning – This specialization helps educators gain the experience and the skills to design, develop, and lead effective adult education programs in higher education institutions and other adult learning environments.

-Curriculum, Instruction, and Assessment – This specialization is designed for educators who want to drive systemic innovation and change, from the district to the federal level.
-Students can develop expertise in the latest research and best practices in curriculum design, professional development, and program assessment.
+- Curriculum, Instruction, and Assessment – This specialization is designed for educators who want to drive innovation and change at systemic levels, from the district to the federal level.
+Students can develop expertise in the latest research and best practices in curriculum design, teacher professional development, and program assessment.

-- Higher Education Self-Designed – Offering the flexibility to personalize your plan of study, this unique specialization option allows you to examine 21st-century higher education institutions, evaluate the relevance of current education models, and understand how to maximize efficiency, productivity, and sustainability as a leader within today’s higher education settings.
+- Higher Education (Self-Designed) – This customizable specialization allows educators to examine 21st-century higher education solutions, evaluate current education models, and determine how to maximize efficiency and productivity within higher education settings.